GnollStack/The-Sound-of-Silence/README.md

 ---

-## License & Credits
+## ⚖️ License & Permissions

-### Commercial Licensing & Permissions
+### Proprietary EULA

-This project is strictly **Non-Commercial** under the **Commons Clause**.
+This module is licensed under the **GnollStack Proprietary EULA**.

-If you wish to use this software in a commercial product, sell it as part of a bundle, host it as a paid service, or otherwise monetize this code, you **must** obtain a separate commercial license.

-I am open to discussing licensing for:
+It is **Free for Personal Use**, meaning you can use it in your home games, stream it, or modify it for your own table without restriction.

+However, **Commercial Redistribution is Strictly Prohibited.**
+You may **NOT** sell this module, bundle it within paid content (such as Patreon maps or adventures), or host it as a commercial service without prior written consent.

+### Commercial Licensing
+I am open to partnerships!
+If you are a map maker, adventure writer, or developer who wishes to use this module commercially, please contact me.
+I offer commercial licenses for:
-* Integration into paid VTT modules.
+* Bundling this module with paid VTT content.
-* Commercial hosting or distribution.
+* Official integration into commercial systems.
-* Custom feature development for commercial projects.
+* Custom feature development for your specific product.

-**Contact GnollStack for inquiries:**
-* **Email:** Somedudeed@gmail.com
+### Contact
+For licensing inquiries or permission slips:
-* **Discord:** GnollStack
+* **Discord:** `GnollStack` (Preferred)
+* **Email:** `Somedudeed@gmail.com`
 * *Please do not open GitHub Issues for commercial licensing discussions.
 But feel free to contact me via Discord or Email*

+---
 **Author:** [GnollStack](https://github.com/GnollStack)
 **Compatibility:** Foundry VTT v13+ / dnd5e 5.1+